xrmx/pylokit/README.rst

 Requirements
 ------------

-An installation of LibreOffice >= 4.3.0 is required on the same machine
+An installation of LibreOffice >= 4.3.0 is required on the same machine.

 Installation
 ------------